Llanrhaeadr-ym-Mochnant

+History

 It was an important site in the ancient commote (or cantref; sources disagree) of Mochnant, as indicated by the ym-Mochnant in its name (translates to "in Mochnant").

+Administrative history

+Llanrhaeadr-ym-Mochnant (historically also spelt 'Llanrhaiadr-yn-Mochnant') was an ancient parish, which straddled the county boundary between Denbighshire and Montgomeryshire.
+The county boundary followed the Afon Rhaeadr, which passes through the village.
+The parish church of St Dogfan was in the Denbighshire part of the parish, north of the river.
+The division between the two counties reflected the partition of the ancient commote in the 12th century.

-Until 1974, Llanrhaeadr-ym-Mochnant was split into two civil parishes: the northern parish was in historic Denbighshire and the southern parish in historic Montgomeryshire; this reflected the division of the ancient commote in the 12th century.
-The divide continued between 1974 and 1996, with the former Denbighshire parish being placed in Clwyd and the former Montgomeryshire parish in Powys, each with their own community councils.
-In 1996, both parts of Llanrhaeadr-ym-Mochnant were united within the county of Powys, and the community councils were amalgamated in 2008.
+Under the Local Government Act 1894, parishes were no longer allowed to straddle county boundaries.
+The parish was therefore split into two civil parishes, one in Denbighshire and one in Montgomeryshire; both parishes were called Llanrhaiadr-yn-Mochnant (later changed to Llanrhaeadr-ym-Mochnant).
+The divide continued following the local government reorganisation in 1974, with the former Denbighshire parish becoming a community in Clwyd and the former Montgomeryshire parish becoming a community in Powys.
+The northern community was transferred to Powys in 1996.
+Even then, the two remained separate communities within Powys until 2008, when they were reunited into a single community.

 Buildings and antiquities

 Capel Seion is in the village.
 It is a Methodist chapel rebuilt in the early 20th century in Arts and Crafts style.

 Population

 In the 2001 Census the population was 1,470, of whom 55% were Welsh-speaking.
 In the 2011 census the population had fallen to 1,195, with 408 in the village itself.

 The village falls in the electoral ward of Llanrhaeadr-ym-Mochnant/Llansilin.
 The ward population at the 2011 Census was 2,295.